-The British Columbia Institute of Agrologists is committed to continuing professional development to ensure registrants maintain current professional knowledge and skillsets for the profession.
+The British Columbia Institute of Agrologists is committed to continuing professional development to ensure that Registrants are continuously adding to their professional knowledge and skillsets.

-Continuing competence will be demonstrated through recorded professional development (PD).
-Professional Development Reporting allows registrants to record activities under the categories of:
+Continuing education will be demonstrated through recorded professional development (PD).
+Professional Development Reporting allows Registrants to record agrology related-activities in these categories:

-The Professional Development (PD) report tab within each registrant's online profile allows records of activities either as they occur, or annually immediately before payment of annual fees.
-The PD report tab is the primary method of record-keeping for the Professional Development Audit Program.
+The PD Reports tab is located in each Registrant's online profile to record PD activities after they occur and to declare area(s) of practice.
+The PD report tab is the primary method of record-keeping in case one is chosen for the Professional Development Audit Program.

-There are currently 38 recognized areas of practice listed by BCIA; in which registrants must declare annually up to three areas, or up to two areas for technical agrologists.
+There are currently 38 recognized areas of practice listed by BCIA in which PAg and AAg Registrants must declare up to three (3) annually; TAg and ATAg Registrants must declare up to two (2) annually.

-When Reporting PD, registrants should be sure to document:
+When reporting PD, Registrants should be sure to document the:

 - date of activity